-The School of Management and Languages at Edinburgh's Heriot-Watt University launched a new MSc programme in Cultural Resource Management, with a first student intake in autumn 2015.
+The School of Management and Languages at Edinburgh's Heriot-Watt University launched a new MSc programme in Tourism and Heritage Management, with a first student intake in autumn 2015.

 Structured around core courses in cultural heritage and tourism management, socio-cultural anthropology and research methods, this MSc offers students a coherent programme of study that combines specialisms in the sustainable development of cultural resources with increased awareness of the cultural contingency of resources and the practices involved in managing these, with particular focus on heritage and tourism.